inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 };
 ```

-Then, run the `invenio-cli assets update` command as above and refresh the page!
+Then, run the `invenio-cli assets build` command as above and refresh the page!
 You should be able to see more text in each result's description!
 You can find all the available templates [here](https://github.com/inveniosoftware/invenio-app-rdm/tree/master/invenio_app_rdm/theme/assets/templates/search).

 ## Change the record landing page